Python000-class01/Python000-class01/Week_07/G20190343010242/ReadMe.md

 By clicking each bar, you will be directed to the day view page.
 In this page, you will see a pie chart that gives you idea on numbers of positive and negative comments.
 Like the main page, below the pie chart, there is the comments block with the date you pick up.
 Also, search bar on top of the pie chart that you can search the comments by the date you pick up.

+** Data Collection **

+For the particular case in this project, it doesn't use pandas to clean and remove duplicate data.
+Instead, it uses the comment id which is crawled from the source.
+The comment id is integer and unique, so you just need to anchor the max comment id each time before you collect new data.
+You only need to insert into the database for the comments whose comment id are greater than the max one.
+For the empty database, the max comment id is 0.
+But you can still think about using pandas for other purposes.

 ### Screenshots